Online Safety Grants Program – Round 2 recipients

 Audience

-The target audience will include Indigenous children, young people and their parents and caregivers, in remote, rural, and metropolitan Queensland.
+First Nations children, young people and their parents and carers in remote, rural and metropolitan Queensland.

 Funding